Thesis Guidelines and Forms

 UH-Clear Lake Guidelines - Thesis Formatting

-Dissertations and theses that are submitted as partial fulfillment of the requirements for UHCL doctoral and master's degrees are preserved by UHCL's Alfred R. Neumann Library in three ways:
+UHCL's Alfred R. Neumann Library electronically preserves all theses that are submitted as partial fulfillment of the requirements for UHCL master's degrees.

-As the repository for UHCL dissertations and theses, Neumann Library is charged with making sure the documents submitted for preservation meet the format standards of University Microfilms.
-Any other content, beyond the formatting listed in the Formatting Guide, is subject to the approval of your dissertation or thesis committee.
-For detailed information, please visit Library Guidelines- Thesis Formatting Requirements.
+As the repository for UHCL theses, Neumann Library is charged with making sure the documents submitted for preservation meet the format standards of University.
+Any other content, beyond the formatting listed in the Format & Submission Guidelines, is subject to the approval of your thesis committee.
+For detailed information, please visit Library Guidelines - Thesis Formatting Requirements.